seantauber/seantauber/README.md

 ## Other

+- [cherysun/chatgpt-siri-shortcut](https://github.com/cherysun/chatgpt-siri-shortcut) - Talk to ChatGPT with Siri shortcuts on iOS, macOS, and watchOS devices.
+This open-source project is lightweight and highly customizable.
 - [Ironclad/rivet](https://github.com/Ironclad/rivet) - The open-source visual AI programming environment and TypeScript library.
 - [caspianmoon/memoripy](https://github.com/caspianmoon/memoripy) - An AI memory layer with short- and long-term storage, semantic clustering, and optional memory decay for context-aware applications.
 - [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.